 We all have our things that we love and hate about Social Media.
 As part of our Social Media Marketing course we always ask what our trainees love and hate about SMM and the answers are all different but there are patterns that emerge.
 These social media good and bad similarities can help you know what to do more and avoid altogether:

 This is the most mentioned fear users have, having your information online does carry many issues that most people don’t realize until is too late… Examples of privacy issues go from the pure-silly (like these awesome Facebook fails that display in full bloom the stupidity of users) to the rather more serious complications of home robberies and data stealing.

 Social identity theft has become such an issue it’s wiki page keeps growing and growing giving people some idea of how to fight it.
-Even MTV has taken notice of the trend and has produced catfish, a reality tv show that finds people who are stealing some else’s persona online.
+Even MTV has taken notice of the trend and has produced Catfish, a reality tv show that finds people who are stealing some else’s persona online.
 Though the show is said to be scripted at times, the original movie is all truth and a great example of how easy it really is to create an entire fictional family by coping photos and info from anyone’s wall.
-Check-out the trailer (and yes this one really happened):

 “We are the world’s leading learning company, with 40,000 employees in more than 80 countries working to help people of all ages make measurable progress in their lives through learning.”